Bas Wiegers

 Bas Wiegers is one of the most exciting conductors at the cutting edge of contemporary music with his captivating energy and great openness.
 As a guest of European symphony orchestras, soloist ensembles and opera houses, he confidently spans the spectrum from the Baroque to the music of today.

-It is precisely this programmatic breadth that is also reflected in his second season as Associated Conductor of the Munich Chamber Orchestra – with works ranging from Haydn to Weill and Dutilleux to the world premieres of new concertos by Márton Illés and Chaya Czernowin.
-In the course of the new 2023/24 season, Bas Wiegers will also conduct subscription concerts of the Royal Concertgebouw Orchestra for the first time; he will also make his debut with the Belgian National Orchestra, the Vienna Radio Symphony Orchestra (Claudio Abbado Concerto) and the Polish National Radio Symphony Orchestra.
+It is precisely this programmatic breadth that is also reflected in his work as Associated Conductor of the Munich Chamber Orchestra – with works ranging from Haydn to Weill and Dutilleux to the world premieres of new concertos by Márton Illés and Chaya Czernowin.
+In the course of the 2023/24 season, Bas Wiegers also conducted subscription concerts of the Royal Concertgebouw Orchestra for the first time; he also made his debut with the Belgian National Orchestra, the Vienna Radio Symphony Orchestra (Claudio Abbado Concerto) and the Polish National Radio Symphony Orchestra.

 In his native Netherlands, Bas Wiegers has worked with all the major orchestras.
 He has also made guest appearances with the SWR Symphony Orchestra, Berlin Radio Symphony Orchestra, Estonian National Symphony Orchestra, Trondheim Symphony Orchestra, Konzerthausorchester Berlin, Cologne Opera, Bern Theatre, Britten Sinfonia, Ensemble Modern and SWR Vokalensemble.
 With Klangforum Wien, whose first guest conductor he was until summer 2022, the projects AMOPERA – a dystopian ballad directed by Jan Lauwers at the Tiroler Festspiele Erl and Umbruch with Thomas Hampson based on songs by Mahler and Ives were premiered under his direction.